Reporting to the University

 More general information about what to expect in the criminal justice system https://www.rainn.org/reporting-and-criminal-justice-system

 Policies, Laws and Definitions

-162: Sexual and Gender-Based Harassment, Sexual Misconduct, and Title IX Policy
+162: Sexual and Gender-Based Harassment, Sexual Misconduct

 “This policy prohibits sexual harassment, gender-based harassment and sexual misconduct by or against any student, employee or third party.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, written, graphic, physical or otherwise, that is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the University’s education or employment programs and/or activities.”

 - Section 12-Definitions